 My kids and husband always ask me to carry their keys or sunglasses, gum, or whatever, but I have stuff I need to carry, too, like my earphones and magazines.
 I need a lot of space, so I take a large, lightweight tote with everything in one spot.
-That’s much better than carrying my purse, plus a bunch of little small things in small bags.
+That’s much better than carrying my purse, plus many little small things in small bags.

 Finally, I’d suggest you stay away from bags or accessories with hardware such as studs and chains.
 They can weigh down a purse – too heavy, and you want to travel light.
 Also, you don’t want to be swinging them around in a packed plane because the hardware may get scratched, or worse, you could knock someone out!